 Being open to traveling to any destination or on any given date could help you get started on or extend your trip without breaking the bank.
-This is where using the right travel resources will come in handy.
+This is where using the resources will come in handy.

 The same rule applies for finding affordable accommodation.

 What Do You Want To Experience The Most

 Where (and when) you should travel depends a lot on what you hope to gain out of your trip as well.